EF65 + Sleeper Express "Akebono"

 So, what was Kumano Station and the Full Moon train modeled after?

-First of all, based on the fact that the Blue Train departs from Platform 10, the depiction of the platform, and the appearance of trains other than the Blue Train, the depiction of Kumano Station is modeled after Tokyo Station.
-Blue Trains that travel west from Tokyo Station on the Tokaido Main Line include the sleeper express "Izumo" and "Seto" and the sleeper express "Ginga," which are pulled by EF65s.
+First, judging from the fact that the Blue Train departs from platform 10, the depiction of the platform, and the appearance of trains other than the Blue Train,the model for the depiction of Kumano Stationis Tokyo Station.
+If the Blue Train was heading west from Tokyo Station on the Tokaido Main Line, it would have been the sleeper limited express "Izumo" and "Seto," or the sleeper express "Ginga," which were pulled by EF65 locomotives.

 However, even if Kumano Station is modeled after Tokyo Station, there are some inconsistencies with reality